cardano-foundation/blockperf/README.md

 # Cardano blockperf

-Cardano blockperf is a tool that constantly reads the cardano-node logfiles to get measurements of block propagation in the network.

-The data created from the logs will be sent to an MQTT Broker and collected for further analysis.
+Cardano blockperf constantly reads the cardano-node logfiles and measures block propagation times in the network as seen from that node.
+The data created will be sent to an MQTT Broker for collection and further analysis.
 The Broker currently runs on AWS' IoT Core Platform.

 ## Configuration of cardano-node

-For blockperf to be able to parse the logfiles you need to change the following in the cardano-node configuration file.
+For blockperf to be able to work you need to change the following in the cardano-node configuration.

 * Make the node log to a json file

-We do want to support a journald in blockperf, but for now we need to have a file on disk that the cardano-node logs to.

 ```json
 "defaultScribes": [